LASER PROCEDURES

 Laser energy is used in many different instances in the treatment of diverse eye diseases.
 These include laser vision correction for refractive errors (poor eyesight requiring glasses and/or contact lenses), laser for the treatment of glaucoma and retinal laser for diabetic eye disease.

 Laser vision correction encompasses various laser surgical procedures, with the most well-known being LASIK.
 In laser vision correction, laser energy is used to reshape the cornea and restore clear vision.
-This allows the patient to become independent of assistant devices such as glasses or contact lenses.
+This allows the patient to become more independent of assistive devices such as glasses or contact lenses.
 Laser vision correction procedures are typically performed to correct conditions such as hyperopia (farsightedness), myopia (nearsightedness) and astigmatism.

 LASER FOR GLAUCOMA